OpenMaine/project-ideas/Issue_Template.md

 [Answer Here]
 > Ex: As a [Target Customer] I want to [Do Something] So I can [Benefits]

-### What area of Civic Engagement would you put this under?
-[1 or more]

-- Animal Welfare
-- Arts and Culture
-- Civil Rights
-- Children
-- Disaster and Humantiarian Relief
-- Education
-- Economic Development
-- Poverty Allievation
-- Public Health
-- Science and Technology
-- Social Services

 ### What other resources/tools are currently serving the same need?